-Intra-district permits (school to school within Los Angeles Unified) are not available online and are processed in person at the school of residence and requested schools.
-Intra-district permits are appealed through the Local District Administrator of Operations.
-Intra-district permits authorize the transfer of students from an Los Angeles Unified school of residence to another Los Angeles Unified school.
-Paper applications and procedures for intra-district permits may be obtained at any Los Angeles Unified school.
+Paper applications and procedures for Intra-District permits may be obtained at any Los Angeles Unified school.
+Intra-District permits (school to school within Los Angeles Unified) are processed in person at the school of residence and the requested schools.
+Intra-District permit applications are not available online.
+Intra-District permits are appealed through the Region with the Administrator of Operations.
+Intra-District permits authorize the transfer of students from a Los Angeles Unified school of residence to another Los Angeles Unified school.
 These transfers are initiated by parent/legal guardian request.
 Permits to transfer may be issued based on one (1) or more of the following reasons:

-- · Parent/legal guardian employment;
+- 1. Parent/legal guardian employment;

-- Specialized programs;
+- 2. Specialized programs;

-- Continuing enrollment;
+- 3. Continuing enrollment;

-- Sibling permit;
+- 4. Sibling permit;

-- Child care;
+- 5. Child care;

-- · Victim of an act of bullying
+- 6. Target of an act of bullying;

-- Safety and protection;
+- 7. Safety and protection;

-- Exception.
+- 8. Exception.

-Intra-district permits will only be granted if the applicant is eligible and if administrators from both the school of residence and requested school approve the request.
+Intra-District permits will only be granted if the applicant is eligible and if administrators from both the school of residence and requested school approve the request.
 These permits do not carry transportation privileges.